aloysiogl/PygameAloysioAndreSebastiao/README.md

 ## Contributing

-Please read [the contributind document](docs/CONTRIBUTING.md) for details on the inner working of the code to help us make a better game.
+Please read [the contributing document](docs/CONTRIBUTING.md) for details on the inner working of the code to help us make a better game.

 ## About